BrembillaNiccolo/CodedCachingLP/README.md

 - Results and logs are saved to the path provided with -solutionFile.

 - To replicate the paper configurations, see the corresponding folders in final/4U4F, final/5U5F, and final/6U6F.

+---
+## 📜 License

+This project is released under the **MIT License**.
+See the [LICENSE](https://github.com/BrembillaNiccolo/CodedCachingLP/blob/main/LICENSE) file for details.